cyborch/tsa-json/README.md

  - x5u: a URL that refers to a resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
+ - jku: a URL that refers to the key used to digitally sign the JWS.

 #### Payload